Shares rise as investors hold out for more US stimulus

 The Iseq all-share index gained 1.14 per cent on Tuesday with travel stocks and banks among gainers.
 Irish Continental Group rose 3.54 per cent to €3.36 after the company said it was in a strong financial position to weather the Covid-19 storm.
 Still, revenues at the group fell more than 21 per cent in the first half of this year, it said in a trading update.

-Dublin headquartered convenience food group Greencore gained 11.2 per cent in London after it noted that there was “encouraging” improvement in demand in the third and fourth quarter of its financial year.
+Dublin-headquartered convenience food group Greencore gained 11.2 per cent in London after it noted that there was “encouraging” improvement in demand in the third and fourth quarters of its financial year.
 Nevertheless, revenue slipped 34 per cent in the third quarter and 10.6 per cent in the year to date.

-Both AIB and Bank of Ireland gained on the day despite the latter being hit with a fine from the Central Bank of Ireland.
+Both AIB and Bank of Ireland gained on the day despite the latter being hit with a fine from the Central Bank.
 Bank of Ireland climbed 4.24 per cent to €1.845 despite being fined €1.66 million for regulatory breaches.
 AIB closed up 0.34 per cent at €1.18.

 London